 This online marketplace does most of the work for you, matching you with quotes from 12 highly rated home insurers.

 A homeowners insurance policy will safeguard your house in case of unforeseen events like fire, burglary or natural disaster.

 A typical homeowners policy covers both the dwelling itself and your personal belongings within the home.
 You’ll also typically get coverage for other structures on your property, like a free-standing garage or shed, plus loss of use coverage, which pays for you to stay in a hotel while your home is being repaired.
 Most policies also cover your liability if someone is injured while on your property.
 At a bare minimum, make sure your policy includes those four types of coverage.

 Homeowners insurance policies are broken down into three main categories, with each policy covering damage caused by different types of events or disasters — referred to as “perils” in insurance-speak.
-Here is what is covered in each type of policy:

-Homeowners 1 (HO-1) This is the most basic policy and offers limited coverage; it usually doesn’t cover your personal items within the home.
+This is the most basic policy and offers limited coverage; it usually doesn’t cover your personal items within the home.
 Because of its limited coverage, it is not available in most states.
 It provides coverage for only the perils that are named in the policy, which typically include: